ahwayakchih/openshift-nodebb/README.markdown

 git remote add origin `rhc app show nodebb | grep -oh "ssh://\S\{1,\}\.rhcloud.com/~/git/\S*"`
 ```

-This should configure remote "origin" in your local git repository to point to your git repository on OpenShift servers.
+This should configure remote "origin" in your local git repository to point to your git repository located on the OpenShift servers.

 ### 4. Remove custom domain name